censusbv/DitsNews/core/components/ditsnews/docs/readme.txt

 -------------------
 Component: DitsNews
 -------------------
-Version: 0.1 alpha
+Version: 0.1 alpha2
-Since: December 24th, 2010
+Since: February 14th, 2011
 Author: Dit's Media (info@ditsmedia.nl)
 License: GNU GPLv2 (or later at your option)

-This component is a newsletter system for MODx Revolution.
+This component is a newsletter system for MODX Revolution.
 It allows you to manage subscribers/groups and send newsletters.

 ==========================================
  Features